-Individual Learning Plans (ILP's) are created if a child in on our inclusion register.
-Our SENDCo becomes involved in your care at this stage.
-It is at this stage that outside agencies (with agreement from parents/carers) maybe contacted for further support.
-ILP's are reviewed termly in collaboration with the child, parents/carers and class teacher with guidance from the SENDCo.
-These are used to ensure that the curriculum across the school is fully inclusive for a range of individual needs.
+Individual Learning Plans (ILP's) are created when a child in on our SEND register.
+It is also at this stage that outside agencies (with agreement from parents/carers) maybe contacted for further support.
+ILP's are reviewed termly in collaboration with the child, parents/carers and